cschneider/Karaf-Tutorial/docs/01/index.md

 ---

 # Getting Started
-{excerpt:atlassian-macro-output-type=INLINE}With this post I am beginning a series of posts about Apache Karaf, an OSGi container based on Equinox or Felix.
-The main difference to these frameworks is that it brings excellent management features with it.{excerpt}
+With this post I am beginning a series of posts about Apache Karaf, an OSGi container based on Equinox or Felix.
+The main difference to these frameworks is that it brings excellent management features with it.
 Outstanding features of Karaf:

 * Extensible Console with Bash like completion features